Demographics of Filipino Americans: Economics

 The Philippines is the largest exporters of Nurses and this is something that can be traced back to US colonialism, as a result there is brain drain in the Philippine.
 America has been relying on Filipino nurses on the frontlines since the AIDs pandemic.
 Despite making up only 4% of registered nurses in the US, the make up nearly a third of Covid-related deaths among registered nurses.

 American schools have also hired and sponsored the immigration of Filipino teachers and instructors.
 Some of these teachers were forced into labor outside the field of education, and mistreated by their recruiters.

 Among Overseas Filipinos, Filipino Americans are the largest remitters of U.S. dollars to the Philippines.
 In 2005, their combined dollar remittances reached a record-high of almost $6.5 billion.
 In 2006, Filipino Americans sent more than $8 billion, which represents 57% of the total foreign remittances received by the Philippines.
 By 2012, this amount had reached $10.6 billion, but made up only 43% of total remittances.
 In 2021, the United States was the largest source of remittances to the Philippines, making up 40.5% of the $31.4 billion remittances received by the Philippines.

 Filipino Americans had a lower poverty rate (7%) than the total population, this correlates with the Filipino American unemployment rate being only 3% and a high labor force participation rate of 67%, and households with multiple earners.
 This correlation is backed up by data from the report on Poverty in the United States: 2023, of all Americans, those who Worked full-time• year-round had a significantly lower poverty rate than the total population.

 Education

 Filipino Americans have high educational attainment rates in the United States with 47.9% of all Filipino Americans over the age of 25 having a bachelor's degree in 2004, which correlates with rates observed in other Asian American subgroups.
+By 2023, half of all Filipino Americans over 25 had a bachelor's degree, with immigrants more likely to have at least a bachelor's degree (52%) than United States born Filipinos (46%).
 The post-1965 wave of Filipino professionals immigrating to the U.S. to make up the education, healthcare, and information technology employee shortages also accounts for the high educational attainment rates.
 However Filipino Americans are significantly less likely to attain a Graduates degree (11.5%) compared to the total population (14.3%) and all Asians (6.6)%.

 However, second generation Filipino Americans have trended to have a lower educational achievement than their first generation parents.
 Filipino Americans are 60% less likely to choose Science, Technology, Engineering and Maths(STEM) than other Asian groups.